jmcalalang/f5-automation-toolchain-lab/docs/module2/lab1.rst

 ..
 Note:: Clustering can take a couple of minutes to sync and establish, this is normal

-Return to either BIG-IP in Chrome and check the cluster configuration and status.
+Return to either BIG-IP TMUI in Chrome and check the cluster configuration and status.
 Both units are now configured with all onboarding objects, defined from the declaration.

   |image23|

-.. warning:: You may need to refresh the BIG-IP GUI to see the changes
+.. warning:: You may need to refresh the BIG-IP TMUI to see the changes

 This concludes Module 2 and onboarding your BIG-IP with F5 Declarative Onboarding.